 These cities are also endowed with a network of wide and separated cycle paths.
 These paths are great because they make cycling safer and more appealing to a larger group of people.
 Motorists also benefit because they gain from the increased level of predictability.
 Cyclists are allocated a space for cycling.
 Motorists know to expect cyclists and know where they will be.
 It’s the stuff that would make my work colleagues happy.

 But there’s more to it.
-The approach to road design by the transport authorities in cities with high rates of wheeled pedestrian cycling is completely different than it is here.
-While we are focused on funnelling as many motor vehicles through the city as quickly as possible, cities that have high rates of everyday cycling focus on what is called ‘sustainable safety’.
+The approach to road design by the transport authorities in cities with high rates of wheeled pedestrian cycling is completely different.
+Instead of being focused on funnelling as many motor vehicles through the city as quickly as possible, cities that have high rates of everyday cycling focus on what is called ‘sustainable safety’.
 The purpose of sustainable safety is to take the ‘sh*t happens’, out of road travel.
 Speed reduction and street design that caters for human error feature highly in these cities.

 It is my days spent in a classroom with a bunch of exuberant 5 year olds that tells me that change is possible.
 These children are naturally inclined to be kind and caring to one another.
 They want to work together towards a common goal even though they are all unique individuals.
 My job is simply to let that culture come to the fore.
 I do the foundation work, establishing a supportive environment and providing positive models.
 It’s hard to find the words to describe the magic that unfolds.
 The success I experience in my classroom tells me that a significant improvement in our transport culture could be achieved as well.
 If we set our minds and hearts to it.